 Given the prevailing circumstances, the Committee of Governors seminar will focus on an exchange of views in dealing with extreme events that pose tremendous challenges to policy makers in the ECOWAS.
 In times of crises, unconventional approaches to policy making may be required as past experience may not be so relevant.
 The policy responses to the 2008 financial crisis are cases in point.
 Responding to the pandemic induced economic crisis and climate related risks will also require ingenuity from policy makers.
 In that regard, central bankers are having to rethink their strategies to bring about a sustainable and resilient recovery and maintain macroeconomic stability.

-The seminar will bring together the Governors of the Central Banks of Member States of the ECOWAS and an external expert with extensive experience in monetary integration issues to address critical topical issues affecting the way the central banks implement their mandates.
+The seminar will bring together the Governors of the Central Banks of Member States of the ECOWAS and external experts with extensive experience in monetary integration issues to address critical topical issues affecting the way the central banks implement their mandates.
 They will discuss the prospects and challenges to monetary integration in the ECOWAS in the face of health and climate related extreme events.
 The seminar will also discuss the experience of Europe which established a monetary union in 1999 and the lessons from that process for the ECOWAS.

 THE FACILITATORS